TTT Riga

 TTT Rīga is a professional women's basketball club based in Riga, Latvia.
-"TTT" means Tram and Trolley Trust.
+The abbreviation "TTT" stands for 'Tram and Trolley Trust'.
 The team held its first official game on 5 November 1958.
-The next 25 years are known as the First Golden age of the club.
+The next 25 years are known as the First Golden Age of the club.
 Internationally, the club was also known as Daugava Riga, because Daugava was the predecessor of TTT Riga in the 1950s.

 History

+The founding of the TTT women's team can be traced back to 14 August 1958, when a sports hall was unveiled on the second floor of a paintshop at the Tram and Trolley Trust (Tramvaju un trolejbusu trests) - a public transport company in Soviet-occupied Latvia - at their depot at Klijānu iela (Klijānu St.).
+The Daugava Sports Hall women's basketball team, that had already been established around this time, then became managed by the trust.

-Led by famous Latvian basketball player and coach Olgerts Altbergs, TTT Riga conquered its first European title in 1960, winning the European Cup for Women's Champion Clubs (since 1992 known as EuroLeague Women).
-Dzidra Uztupe-Karamiševa, Vita Silina-Luka (Karpova), Dzintra Kiepe-Baka and other outstanding players of the time brought women's basketball to new levels.
+Led by famous Latvian basketball player and coach Oļģerts Altbergs, TTT Riga conquered its first European title in 1960, winning the European Cup for Women's Champion Clubs (since 1992 known as EuroLeague Women).
+Dzidra Uztupe-Karamiševa, Skaidrīte Smildziņa-Budovska, Vita Siliņa-Lūka (Karpova), Dzintra Ķiepe-Baka and other outstanding players of the time brought women's basketball to new levels.
 Seventeen more European titles were added during next 22 years – achievement unequalled until this day.

-The rise of Uljana Semjonova, who joined TTT Riga in 1965, at the age of 13, confirmed the golden status of TTT.
+The rise of Uļjana Semjonova, who joined TTT Riga in 1965, at the age of 13, confirmed the golden status of TTT.
 From 1964 to 1975, TTT earned 12 consecutive European titles.
-In 18 seasons of international competition Uljana Semjonova never lost a game in national team competition.
+In 18 seasons of international competition Uļjana Semjonova never lost a game in national team competition.

-The late 1980s and 1990s marked a decline of the once famous club.
+The late 1980s and 1990s marked a decline of the once famous club, although TTT won a Ronchetti Cup in 1987.
 The best Latvian players, with Semjonova being the first one, continued their professional careers in France, Spain and Italy.
 It took ten years after Latvia regained independence, while TTT re-entered the Liliana Ronchetti Cup in 2001.
 Their entry followed only five years later.

 The autumn of 2006 was a turning point in history of the club.
 New leadership and new management launched a long term project to unite the best Latvian players under the famous club name, first foreign internationals – like Brazilian and WNBA star Iziane Castro Marques – came to Latvia.
 In the spring of 2007, TTT Riga after one year silence regained the Latvian title and applied for the participation in FIBA EuroLeague Women.
 The 2007-2008 season was the 50th for the club.

-In a historic moment for Latvian women’s basketball, TTT Riga secured a remarkable victory over the defending EuroLeague champions UMMC Ekaterinburg on 27 November 2019 behind 24 points and 8 rebounds from Marina Mabrey.
+On 27 November 2019, TTT Riga defeated defending EuroLeague champions UMMC Ekaterinburg 89–81, with Marina Mabrey recording 24 points and 8 rebounds.